ArtyomKa/devenv.docker/README.md

 # Docker file for my basic development container

 The purpose of the container is to create a base for deve containers having neovim installed.

 ## TODO
-- [] - NvChad config
+- [ ] NvChad config
-- [] - Python
+- [x] Python